Ratneshwaran Maheswaran

 Selected Projects

-2. LitAgent: an AI agent for automated literature review.
+6. LitAgent: AI agent for literature search and synthesis.

 R. Maheswaran.
 Open-source system, 2025.

-3. Enhancing aspect-based sentiment analysis with adversarial BERT.
+7. Enhancing aspect-based sentiment analysis with adversarial training and hierarchical aggregation (BERT).

 R. Maheswaran.
-BEng Dissertation, University of Nottingham, 2025.
+Undergraduate dissertation, University of Nottingham, 2024.

 Experience